vmario89/Attraccess/docs/user/resources/iots/mqtt/mqtt-setup-guide.md

 # MQTT Broker Setup Guide

-This guide provides practical instructions for setting up and configuring an MQTT broker for use with Attraccess.
+This guide provides practical instructions for setting up and configuring an MQTT broker for use with FabAccess.

 ## Development Environment Setup